kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-07-14-aftermark-watermark.md

 2. **Blurred - failed (blank)**

-    Blurring smooths out local contrast and edges, which **directly modifies the DCT coefficients** - especially mid-frequency ones like `[4][3]`.
+    Blurring smooths out local contrast and edges, which **directly modifies the DCT coefficients**, especially mid-frequency ones like `[4][3]`.
 This "averaging" kills the details we were hiding bits in.

 3. **JPEG Compression (survived until quality 35)**